sh4dow18/sde/README.md

 your files and reinstall Arch Linux.
 This because, can be problems if it not is a clean installation.

+# What is a Window Manager?

+The window manager is the program that aims to allow the user to manage the size of the application windows on the screen.

+Tile window managers only focus on arranging the windows on the screen by making sure of two things:

+	- Each window will use all available space on the screen

+	- If several windows are opened, they will all be displayed at the same time according to certain rules (layouts).

 # Arch Linux Installation

 Arch Linux should run on any "x86_64"-compatible machine with a minimum of